 - Introduction to Health Professions (1 hour)

-Beginning Fall 2011, the GRE will be required of all applicants.
+The GRE will be required of all applicants.

 The liberal arts prerequisites and the UF competencies are waived for transfer students who will have completed a bachelor's degree prior to entering the professional program.

 Incoming freshman with strong high school GPA (3.5 or higher on a 4.0 scale) and 26 or higher on the ACT (1760 on SAT) may be eligible for freshman entry into the traditional doctor of physical therapy (DPT) program.
 Freshman that do not meet the above minimums may still apply to the DPT program.